Sai Pallavi: Widespread recognition and expansion (2024– present)

-Since establishing herself as the leading actress in South India, Pallavi will make her first official Hindi film, reportedly a love story set against the scenic beauty of Sapporo, starring alongside Junaid Khan, son of Aamir Khan, and directed by Sunil Pandey.
-The film shot in Japan, with some scenes filmed at the Sapporo Snow Festival and set to release on November 2025.
+Since establishing herself as the leading actress in South India, Pallavi will make her first official Hindi film titled Ek Din, reportedly a love story set against the scenic beauty of Sapporo, starring alongside Junaid Khan, son of Aamir Khan, and directed by Sunil Pandey.
+The film shot in Japan, with some scenes filmed at the Sapporo Snow Festival and initially planned to release in November 2025 but postponed and released May 2026.
+Critically mixed reviews and appreciated her performance but commercially flop The production faced several meteorological hurdles during the grueling winter schedules in Japan, leading to extensive delays in the post-production rendering workflow.
+While Bollywood critics noted her screen presence remained highly competitive, the film struggled significantly to establish momentum at the domestic box office.

-Pallavi is scheduled to Sita in the upcoming two-part adaptation of Ramayana.